novemberkilo/novemberkilo.github.com/_posts/2011-12-04-principle-of-simple-design.markdown

 - The principles of _Simple Design_ (attributed to the best of my knowledge to Kent Beck and Ron Jeffries in the Extreme Programming book)

 I've come across each of the 4 principles of simple design but when I heard Corey talk through them in sequence, it really made a difference to the way I understand them.
-I know that this understanding will change as I practice with them and I will not remember them as well when I get to work on Monday, so I'm writing them down here so I can remind myself of them:
+I know that this understanding will change as I practice with them and I will not remember them as well when I am in the thick of the work day, so I'm writing them down here as a note to self:

 1. Runs all the tests
 1. Expresses every idea that we need to express